Locations and Structures

 There's a lot to see at the preserve.
 Check out some of the destinations below - see if you can find them all when you come visit!
 There are new things being added to the preserve all the time by the many dedicated volunteers who are passionate about preserving this awesome resource for our community.

-The pavilion is located near the entrance and can serve as a place for gatherings, picnic, or events.
+The Pavilion is located near the north side of the parking area and can serve as a place for gatherings, picnics, or events.
 It is complete with solar panels to power lights, music, media presentations, and young imaginations.
-Get a selfie with the big wings!
+Get a selfie with the owl wings!

-At the oyster peer, which juts out into the Hoffler Creek, along the Living Shore Line you can find many oysters and other creatures like clam, worms, shrimp, and mud crabs; it is the perfect place to teach young people about the critters that inhabit this fascinating and complex ecosystem.
+At the Oyster Pier, which juts out into Hoffler Creek, you can find many oysters and other creatures like clam, worms, shrimp, and mud crabs along the living shoreline.
+It is the perfect place to teach young people about the critters that inhabit this fascinating and complex ecosystem.

 Creek-side Kayak Launch